Built-ins

 string argument, in which case the canvas will be cleared to that color.
 If no color is

-specified, the canvas will be cleared to "white"
+specified, the canvas will be cleared to "white".
+Initially the

 #grid